JeremiahKaren/35percent.github.io/_posts/2018-11-12-11000-council-homes-manifesto-pledge.md

 It is also not clear whether [all the new homes](http://moderngov.southwark.gov.uk/documents/s78251/Appendix%202%20Map%20showing%20approved%20schemes.pdf) have been let at council rents.
 We have [blogged previously](http://35percent.org/2017-04-29-blackfriars-affordable-housing-circus/#10m-wasted-and-new-council-homes-not-even-social-rent) about new 'council homes' now being let at a percentage of market rent (40%) rather than social rent (which is currently approx 20% of market rent).

-In any event, 112 of these new 'council homes' are temporary accommodation units in hostels (_Willow Walk_ - 75 units, _Good Neighbours House_ - 37 units) and are [let](http://moderngov.southwark.gov.uk/documents/s65880/Temporary%20Accommodation%20Report.pdf) at [LHA rent levels](https://lha-direct.voa.gov.uk/SearchResults.aspx?LocalAuthorityId=28&LHACategory=999&Month=10&Year=2018&SearchPageParameters=true), which are more than twice current council rent levels.
+In any event, 91 of these new 'council homes' are temporary accommodation units in hostels ([_Willow Walk_](https://consultations.southwark.gov.uk/housing-community-services-department-community-engagement-team/11-000-new-council-homes-design-and-neighbourhoods/) - 54 units, _Good Neighbours House_ - 37 units) and are [let](http://moderngov.southwark.gov.uk/documents/s65880/Temporary%20Accommodation%20Report.pdf) at [LHA rent levels](https://lha-direct.voa.gov.uk/SearchResults.aspx?LocalAuthorityId=28&LHACategory=999&Month=10&Year=2018&SearchPageParameters=true), which are more than twice current council rent levels.

 ![](http://35percent.org/img/lharates.png)